klavenjones/open-forum-backend/README.md

 PORT=3000
 BASE_URL=http://localhost:3000

-DATABASE_HOST=<Your database host>
+DATABASE_HOST=<Your Database host>
-DATABASE_NAME=<Database name, choose a name for your local database environment, this will be created automatically>
+DATABASE_NAME=<Database name, choose a name for your local database environment, this will be created automatically, when running the db:setup command>
-DATABASE_USER=<Your Database username, choose a name for the database.
+DATABASE_USER=<Your Database username, choose a name for the database role.
 A role will be created automatically based on what you add here>
-DATABASE_PASSWORD=<Your DB Password, choose a password, this is optional when creating a role for your local database>
+DATABASE_PASSWORD=<Your Database Password, choose a password, this is optional when creating a role for your local database>
-DATABASE_PORT=<Your DB Port>
+DATABASE_PORT=<Your Database Port>

 Created for testing local, and CI environments.
+Locally, you can add the same values as above.
+But these values will be different when running tests in the github actions workflow.

 TEST_DATABASE_HOST=
 TEST_DATABASE_USER=
+TEST_DATABASE_PASSWORD=

 ```